Skip to content

 As a concept, access control policies can be designed to follow very different archetypes, from classic Access Control Lists to Role Based Access Control.
 In this section we explore lots of different patterns and architectures.

-• Athenz - Set of services and libraries supporting service authentication and role-based authorization (RBAC) for provisioning and configuration.
+• Athenz - Set of services and libraries supporting service authentication and role-based authorization for provisioning and configuration.

 • Biscuit - Biscuit merge concepts from cookies, JWTs, macaroons and Open Policy Agent.
 “It provide a logic language based on Datalog to write authorization policies.
 It can store data, like JWT, or small conditions like Macaroons, but it is also able to represent more complex rules like role-based access control, delegation, hierarchies.”